dusk-network/electronic-money-token/README.md

 # Dusk - Transparent Token

+> Unstable : No guarantees can be made regarding the function signatures stability, the project is in development.

 This repository proposes a standard for building transparent tokens on the Dusk chain, as well as a barebones implementation of said standard.